tsyaeger/tsyaeger.github.io/_posts/2018-08-23-rails_v_sinatra.markdown

 Second, I learned more about Sinatra and Rails by comparing them side by side.
 On one hand, the flexibility of Sinatra is exciting in that it’s a blank canvas.
 You can write whatever routes you want and connect them to whatever erbs you want, you write your own helpers, etc. However, at times I felt like a bull in a china shop.
 When I look back on my code I regret each and every route name I used.
 They were all very unclear.

-To move from that to the very opinionated/bossy/helpful Rails was beneficial in that I felt that the guidance and strictures kept me more disciplined and guided me through the process.
+To move from that freedom to the very opinionated/bossy/helpful Rails was beneficial in that I felt that the guidance and strictures kept me more disciplined and guided me through the process.
 When I look at my Rails code, it is far more readable and easier to jump into after time away.
 There were fewer occasions to lose my way.
 Obviously, Rails is very helpful with the forms, links, validations, rending partials, and resource routing, but these methods are also instructive by demonstrating principles and strategies that I can use in whatever code I write in the future.